dustin10/VichGeographicalBundle/README.markdown

 ==========

-The GeographicalBundle provides automatic geographic coordinate querying for ORM entities as well as rendering of Google maps for the entities in your Symfony2 project using annotations.
-It also allows for object oriented Google maps to be rendered without using any of the coordinate querying features.
+The GeographicalBundle provides automatic geographic coordinate querying for ORM entities as well as rendering of javascript maps for the entities in your Symfony2 project using annotations.
+It also allows for object oriented javascript maps to be rendered without using any of the coordinate querying features.
+The bundle uses Google maps by default, but other maps are always being integrated and you can always write your own map renderer.

 See `Resources/doc/index.rst` for full documentation.